Listen to this episode on

 “Building an ecosystem is hard… You got to think bigger than just the marketplace.”

-In this episode, Scott and Dan dive deep into the inner workings of HubSpot’s partner strategies, how they have led them to create a dominant MarTech platform, and the tech stack they use to achieve their goals.
+In this episode, Scott Brinker, VP of Platform Ecosystem at HubSpot, dives deep into the inner workings of HubSpot’s partner strategies, how they have led them to create a dominant MarTech platform and the tech stack they use to achieve their goals.